Emotional self-regulation: Process model

 The process model also divides these emotion regulation strategies into two categories: antecedent-focused and response-focused.
 Antecedent-focused strategies (i.e., situation selection, situation modification, attentional deployment, and cognitive change) occur before an emotional response is fully generated.
 Response-focused strategies (i.e., response modulation) occur after an emotional response is fully generated.

+MCCE Model (Model of the Cognitive Control of Emotion)

+The Model of the Cognitive Control of Emotion (MCCE), developed by Kevin Ochsner, depicts how various emotion regulation strategies intervene at specific points along the emotion-generation process.
+The model traces a sequence beginning with a stimulus encountered in context, whether internal (thoughts, sensations) or external (people, actions, events), which is then processed through stages of attention, appraisal, and response, ultimately producing experiential, behavioral, and physiological outcomes.

+Cognitive control processes act on this sequence at five distinct points.
+Situation selection and situation modification intervene before the stimulus is even fully processed, shaping which stimuli a person encounters or how the situation itself is altered.
+Attentional deployment governs where attention is directed toward a stimulus or its particular attribute, while cognitive change, most prominently through reappraisal, shifts the appraisal stage by reinterpreting the emotional significance of the situation in either an aversive or appetitive direction.
+Finally, response modulation acts after the emotional response has already been generated, directly influencing experience, behavior, or physiology.

+Empirically, Ochsner's work demonstrated that engaging these regulatory strategies activates the prefrontal cortex (PFC), which in turn modulates amygdala activity, decreasing it during downregulation of negative emotion and increasing it during upregulation.
+This finding established that cognitive control operates through a top-down PFC-to-amygdala pathway rather than through changes in the stimulus itself.
+The MCCE model therefore provides a structural map for identifying precisely where in the emotion-generation timeline a given regulatory strategy exerts its effect, and which underlying brain regions support that intervention.

 Strategies

 Situation selection

 Situation selection is an emotional regulation strategy that involves choosing to avoid or approach a future emotional situation.
 If a person selects to avoid or disengage from an emotionally relevant situation, they are decreasing the likelihood of experiencing an emotion.
 Alternatively, if a person selects to approach or engage with an emotionally relevant situation, they are increasing the likelihood of experiencing an emotion.

 Typical examples of situation selection may be seen interpersonally, such as when a parent removes his or her child from an emotionally unpleasant situation.
 Use of situation selection may also be seen in psychopathology.
 For example, avoidance of social situations to regulate emotions is particularly pronounced for those with social anxiety disorder and avoidant personality disorder.

 Effective situation selection is not always an easy task.
 For instance, humans display difficulties predicting their emotional responses to future events.
 Therefore, they may have trouble making accurate and appropriate decisions about which emotionally relevant situations to approach or to avoid.